eileenalden/screenlocal-app/replit.md

-# FilmMatch Oakland
+# FilmMatcher Oakland

 ## Overview

-FilmMatch Oakland is a full-stack web application designed to connect filmmakers with local resources in Oakland, California.
+FilmMatcher Oakland is a full-stack web application designed to connect filmmakers with local resources in Oakland, California.
 The platform serves as a marketplace where filmmakers can find locations, crew members, cast, and services for their productions, while providers can list their offerings.
 The application features AI-powered matching, production planning tools, and permit/tax incentive guidance.

 ## System Architecture